amuTBKT/QuickStats/README.md

 The plugin requires Unreal Engine version 4.27.2 or above.

 # Settings
-Available presets and drawing layout can be configured from **ProjectSettings->Plugins->StatsVisualizer** page.
+Available presets and drawing layout can be configured from **ProjectSettings->Plugins->QuickStats** page.

 ![Plugin Settings](Images/plugin_settings.png)